 We measure how much drinking water we supply from our water filtration plants each day.
-Read the weekly water supply report.

 Your water is treated at one of nine water filtration plants.
 We then supply it to you through a network of:

-- over 21,000 kilometres of water pipes
+- over 21,635 kilometres of water pipes

-- 251 reservoirs
+- 242 reservoirs

-- 164 pumping stations.
+- 150 pumping stations.

 - which water system supplies water to your property.

-We take water from the dams and treat it at one of nine water filtration plants.
-We treat your water to a set of criteria called the Australian Drinking Water Guidelines to ensure the water is high quality and safe to drink.
+WaterNSW supplies water from dams and we treat it at one of nine water filtration plants.
+We treat your water to a set of criteria called the Australian Drinking Water Guidelines.
+This ensures your water is high quality and safe to drink.